AnupamKSingh/GolangPractice/grpc_examples/README.md

-gRPC in 3 minutes (Go)
+gRPC  in Go
 ======================
+Here we have all the possible scenarios for client and server to send and recieve messages.
+With all basic protocol buffers.

 BACKGROUND
 -------------
-For this sample, we've already generated the server and client stubs from [helloworld.proto](helloworld/helloworld/helloworld.proto).
+All the folders are having the Client and Server implementation of RPCs.

 PREREQUISITES
 -------------